sedzinfo/workingfunctions/docs/reference/generate_data.md

-# Generate dataframe with random numbers
+# Generate a data frame of random numbers

-Generate dataframe with random numbers
+Creates a data frame populated with either normally or uniformly distributed random values, useful for testing and simulation.

 ## Usage